Champions League: Sebastien Haller back to his prolific best with Ajax | DW | 18.10.2021

 His journey in Amsterdam began with a bump in the road when the club forgot to add his name to their revised UEFA Europa League squad list.
 It has been the sole blemish on an otherwise stellar record which has seen him produce 24 goals and nine assists in 35 appearances.

-"Sebastien arrived in Amsterdam in January and has integrated very well with the team," said Ajax sporting director Edwin van der Saar.
+"Sebastien arrived in Amsterdam in January and has integrated very well with the team," said Ajax sporting director Edwin van der Sar.
 "He scores and scores and scores!"

-"In the Champions League, we will face Borussia Dortmund and the match between Haller and Haaland will certainly be fascinating," van der Saar said.
-Fascinating indeed as Haller is reportedly being viewed by BVB as a potential solution to the problems that will be caused by Haaland’s inevitable departure.
+"In the Champions League, we will face Borussia Dortmund and the match between Haller and Haaland will certainly be fascinating," said van der Sar.
+Fascinating indeed as Haller is reportedly being viewed by BVB as a potential solution to the problems that will be caused by Haaland's inevitable departure.

 When asked about the speculation by Sport Bild, Ajax coach Erik ten Hag admitted: "I don't know Dortmund's plans, but with Sebastien's class, I won't exclude the possibility that he is interesting for BVB.
 What I can say: He would be very expensive."